Fares Nikhadovich Kilzie: International industry-related events

 In general, for all working experience of the CREON Group and by Kilzie personally, more than 300 business conferences, congresses and forums have been held, dedicated to the issues of extraction and processing of fossil carbon fuels, processing of polymers, and development of agrochemicals.
-Some of the events have contributed to formation of an innovative vector of development in extracting and recycling branches of the Russian economy.
+Some of the events have contributed to development in extracting and recycling branches of the Russian economy.

 In 2007 the Group organized the first conference in the country on associated petroleum gas in last decade for subject and complex discussion of problems on effective processing liquefied natural gas (LNG) that subsequently promoted the adoption of law, forcing all oil companies by 2012 to provide 95 percent useful recycling of associated petroleum gas on all of their sites.
 By the seventh international conference "Associated petroleum gas 2016", a number of leading players of oil branch had already reached recycling level of 95% or have come close to it.
 However, there were complexities with recycling liquefied natural gas (LNG) on the remote, complex or new sites, and the level of recycling liquefied natural gas (LNG) became one of the key parameters of the rating of ecological safety of the oil and gas companies of the Russian Federation.

 2010 witnessed the organization of unique in Russia debatable platform on coverage of helium market, which has no analogues in Europe.
 As a result, development of manufacture of helium in Russia has justified CREON Group predictions about a high export potential of this product.
 The director for development and strategy of Gazprom Marketing and Trading France Didier Lebo at the conference "Helium 2016" has informed that with the start of Amur gas recycling factory of Gazprom for the first time one source of manufacture will be enough to cover predicted deficiency in the world market at various scenarios within the next 30 years.

 Among other key themes of the actions organised by CREON company and Kilzie manufacture may be highlighted LNG/CNG, LCG, petrol, diesel, mineral fertilizers, caustic soda, sulfur and sulfuric acid, etc.

 In March 2012, Creon Company organized «Caustic Soda 2012» Conference.
 The key issue of the conference was cartel agreement case, initiated by the Federal Antimonopoly Service (FAS) against manufacturers of caustic soda and chloric production headed by United Trade Company (UTK).